crecorn/gazoobie/README.md

 ## Container

-.fullwidth
+- .fullwidth Expands the width of the container
-.justifyleft
+- .justifyleft All columns left
-.justifyright
+- .justifyright All columns right

 ## Column

-.centerhrz
+- .centerhrz Content centered on the horizontal center
-.centervrt
+- .centervrt Content centered on the vertical center